baborovanat/SugarRush/README.md

 🍕 Educational Game for Pediatric Patients with Type 1 Diabetes 🍉

 This educational game is designed to help pediatric patients with Type 1 diabetes learn about carbohydrate counting in an engaging and interactive way.
 Developed as part of a Bachelor's thesis at the Faculty of Biomedical Engineering, Czech Technical University in Prague, the game provides a fun and informative experience for young patients.
+For more info, see my thesis presentation sugarsprint.pdf.

 Features